EventStore/documentation/docs/clients/grpc/README.md

 ### Connection string

 Each SDK has its own way to configure the client, but it's always possible to use the connection string.
-The connection string below is generated according to the configuration you specified above, and it should work with each official SDK of EventStoreDB.
+You can use [online configuration tool](https://configurator.eventstore.com) to generate the connection string for your EventStoreDB deployment.
+The connection string generated with this tool should work with each official SDK of EventStoreDB.

-You can either put the connection string in the input box below, or use the [connection details](./README.md) page to generate the connection string from your EventStoreDB deployment.

 [comment]: <> (<ConnectionString></ConnectionString>)